hnky/DevelopersGuideToAI/README.md

-# Hands-on AI for developers
+# Developers Guide to Azure AI

 After a tremendous age of innovation and research in the AI field, we are moving towards the age of appliance.
 But how and where do you get started as a developer?